Hair donation is a wonderful way to give to a charity. Learn about the various hair donation programs and tips for donating hair.

 Hair Donation Programs

 Children with Hair Loss was created as a resource for ALL CHILDREN who have medically-related hair loss.
-Their mission is to empower these children to become whole again by making hair available to those who may be financially challenged and might otherwise not have a means of obtaining the hair they want and need.
-See details on hair donation via CWHL here.
+Their mission is to empower these children to become whole again by making hair available to those who may be financially challenged and might otherwise not have a means of obtaining the hair they want and need. (min length is 8 in, more hair donation info here.)

-Locks of Love provides hairpieces to financially disadvantaged children under age 21 suffering from long-term medical hair loss from any diagnosis.
-See details on hair donation via Locks of Love here.
+Locks of Love provides hairpieces to financially disadvantaged children under age 21 suffering from long-term medical hair loss from any diagnosis. (min length is 10 in, more hair donation info here.)

 Good things to remember about most programs:

-- Now more than 5% gray or colored (this varies a bit, see each program for details)
+- No more than 5% gray or colored (this varies a bit, see each program for details)

 - Call your fave salon first!
 Some salons partner with the specific programs mentioned above and will send in the hair for you or even give you a discount on the cut.